FAQ

 How do I book an appointment?

-You can book online through our website, call us on (07) 4041 5555 during business hours, or send us a message through our contact page.
+You can book online through our website or send us a message through our contact page.
 If you're not sure which practitioner or service is right for you, our reception team can help.

 What happens after I book?